 - Uncontrolled gambling

 - Uncontrolled shopping

-- Patients with PD who are taking dopamine agonists and have developed hypersexuality should discuss it with their neurologist.
-Usually decreasing the dose or complete discontinuation of dopamine agonists resolves the problems of impulse control.
+People living with PD who are taking dopamine agonists and have developed hypersexuality should discuss it with their neurologist.
+Usually decreasing the dose or complete discontinuation of dopamine agonists resolves impulse control problems.